How to change the color temperature of your iPhone display

-Now, I won't delve deep into colors plus how we perceive them, but when I switched to the iPhone 12 from my iPhone XR, the warmer tone on its OLED panel was not to my liking; I made this observation with both True Tone and Night Shift turned off.
+Now, I won't delve deep into color science and how we perceive them, but when I switched to the iPhone 12 from my iPhone XR, the warmer tone on its OLED panel was not to my liking; this observation held true with both True Tone and Night Shift turned off.

-Hence while the switch to OLED and a higher resolution panel was a welcome change, the warm tone, I wasn't a fan!

-Consequently, I decided to look up how to configure the display to my liking.
-Therefore, if you're not a fan of the warmer shades, here are the steps you need to follow to change the color temperature on your iPhone's display.
+So while the switch to OLED and a higher resolution panel was a welcome change, the warm tone, not so much.
+This made up look up how to change the color temperature on my iPhone — something most Android phones offer as a part of display settings — and here are the steps you need to follow to do the same.

 How to change Color Temperature on an iPhone display?

-To customize the color temperature on iPhone, we will jump into the Accessibility subsection of the Settings application and modify the color filter setting.
-Hence, once you have the Settings app open, follow the steps listed below.
+To customize the color temperature on iPhone, you need to head into the Accessibility subsection of Settings and edit Color Filters.
+Hence, once you have the Settings app open, follow the steps listed below:

 - Locate the Accessibility subsection.